Who Will Win Golf’s Next Career Grand Slam? Top Contenders and Odds for 2026

 Christopher Boan Profile Picture

-• Rory McIlroy just completed the Grand Slam at the Masters.
+• Rory McIlroy completed the career Grand Slam at the 2025 Masters.

 • Only 6 players in history have accomplished such a feat.

-• Spieth gets the first crack at Quail Hollow for the PGA.
+• Spieth gets the next crack at it in 2026 at the PGA Championship.

 Top Contenders for the Next Career Grand Slam